beothorn/botline/README.md

 ## /img image path

-Sends the image for the given path
+Sends back the image on path

 example: